oblakeerickson/blog/_posts/2018-08-29-finally-turning-audiograb-into-a-rails-app.md

 This means that I won't have user accounts yet, but maybe I can just protect it with basic auth or something.

+#### 7:08 PM

+Okay I just ran `rails new audio_grab_app` to generate my new app, ran `rails server` to verify that it runs, and now I'm going to push it up to github.

+Okay I created my public repo on github and added a license.

+Then I ran `git remote add origin <repo-name>`.
+Followed by `git pull --rebase origin master` to pull down my license.
+Then I committed and pushed my current changes.

+Okay now its dinner time.

 [orig]: https://github.com/oblakeerickson/audiograb
 [curr]: https://github.com/oblakeerickson/audio_grab